Solace (band)

-Solace is an American heavy metal band from the Asbury Park, New Jersey.

-Formed in 1996 by the remaining members of Atlantic Records artist Godspeed, Solace is most well known in the stoner rock genre, but as guitarist and founding member Tommy Southard has said "We're not a stoner band, we're a rock 'n' roll band—a hard rock band, a metal band."
-This idea was reaffirmed by iTunes.com in 2010 when they voted the band's third studio album A.D.
+Solace is an American stoner metal band from Asbury Park, New Jersey, formed in 1996 by the remaining members of Atlantic Records artist Godspeed.
+They have released four full-length studio albums. iTunes.com voted the band's third album A.D.
 "2010 Metal Album of the Year".
-However, their live performances at stoner rock festivals such as America's Emissions from the Monolith and Europe's Roadburn Festival, have rooted them just as deeply in that genre.

-Biography

-Godspeed years

-In 1994, the band Godspeed went to Electric Lady Studios to record their Atlantic Records debut album Ride.
-Featuring future Solace members Tommy Southard and Rob Hultz, Godspeed's major label run included a cover of "Sabbath Bloody Sabbath" for Nativity in Black: A Tribute to Black Sabbath with Iron Maiden's Bruce Dickinson, tours of the United States and Europe with Black Sabbath, Dio, Cathedral, and Sugartooth, as well as a music video for their single "Houston Street" featured on MTV's Headbangers Ball and Beavis and Butt-head.

-The birth of Solace
+Career

+Early history

-Godspeed dissolved after just one album, but following stints as lead guitarist for both Sugartooth and Slap Rocket, Southard reformed the band in 1996 with Hultz and former Glueneck singer Jason, naming the revamped outfit Solace.
+Tommy Southard and Rob Hultz had previously been in the metal band Godspeed, which disbanded after one album in 1994.
+Following stints as lead guitarist for both Sugartooth and Slap Rocket, Southard reformed the band in 1996 with Hultz and former Glueneck singer Jason, naming the revamped outfit Solace.
 After a 1997 demo, Solace released their self-titled 7-inch debut in 1998, followed by 1999's Distanced from Reality EP, a split with fellow New Jerseyans Solarized.

 Soon afterwards, the band released its debut LP, 2000's Further.
 A cover by metal art veteran Wes Benscoter (Slayer's Divine Intervention) hinted at darkness within the album, which was quickly considered a departure from the stoner rock pigeon-hole the band had already been put into.